Build an LLM from scratch in MAX

 return hidden_states

-Next: In Step 03, you’ll implement causal masking to prevent tokens from attending to future positions in autoregressive generation.
+Next: Section 3 implements causal masking to prevent tokens from attending to future positions during autoregressive generation.

 Causal masking

-In this step you’ll implement the causal_mask() function that’s required for self-attention (the next step).
-This creates a mask matrix that prevents the model from seeing future tokens when predicting the next token.
-The mask sets attention scores to negative infinity (-inf) for future positions.
-After softmax, these -inf values become zero probability, blocking information flow from later tokens.
+The causal_mask() function creates a mask matrix that sets attention scores to -inf for future positions.
+After softmax, -inf becomes zero probability, blocking information flow from later tokens.

 Causal mask matrix with lower triangular pattern Causal mask matrix with lower triangular pattern